lateinit-apps/equalide-kotlin/README.md

 ## Internal tool

-As part of the project a tool to view/create/edit/export puzzles was created at `internal-tool` branch.
-Support opening of .eqld files.
+As part of the project a tool to view/create/edit/export puzzles was created at `internal-tool` branch, it supports opening of .eqld files.

 ## Puzzle format to view/export